|Adding a video thumbnail|

 A play bar graphic is also included underneath video thumbnails by default, indicating to recipients that the thumbnail is for a video and should be clicked to play.
 If you don't want to display a play bar, untick Show play bar.

-It might be that you'd prefer your video link to open up in your contacts' Gmail accounts (or similar).
+It may be that you'd prefer your video link to open up in your contacts' Gmail accounts (or similar).
 If so, you'll need to include the raw link in the text of your email instead (e.g. https://www.youtube.com/watch?v=8myYyMg1fFE).

 While this means the preview is rendered nicely in your contacts' inbox, you won't however get any reporting on whether or not your contacts watched the video (because it won't go through our link tracking service).